f-banda/NFL-Data-Visualization/README.md

 where Deonte Harris is able to avoid Jamel Dean and from frame 123 until the final frame, we

-can see him outrunning six Buccaneers to reach the 18 yard line (Figure 4).
+can see him outrunning six Buccaneers to reach the 18 yard line.

-(Figure 4)